The Early Years Foundation Stage at

 Marlborough Primary School

-The Early Years Foundation Stage (EYFS) at Marlborough Primary School is made up of a morning and an afternoon Nursery class and 3 Reception classes.
-Our aim is that all of our children succeed and that the education we provide, gives our children the best chance to become happy and well rounded individuals, reaching their full potential and that are ready to access the National Curriculum.
+The Early Years Foundation Stage (EYFS) at Marlborough Primary School is made up of a morning and an afternoon Nursery class and two Reception classes.
+Our aim is that all of our children succeed and that the education we provide, gives our children the best chance to become happy and well-rounded individuals, reaching their full potential and that are ready to access the National Curriculum.

-There are seven areas of learning within the Early Years Foundation Stage (EYFS) that activities are planned around:
+Our children's learning is planned around the seven areas of learning within the Early Years Foundation Stage.

 - Personal, Social and Emotional Development